 - 1. Click File and click Document Properties. - 2.
 Click Data Source Options on the Properties dialog box.

-3. Click Store full path names and click OK.
+3. Click Store full path names to data sources and click OK.

 4. Click OK on the Properties dialog box.

 Now save a copy of your map.
 You'll use this copy in the subsequent exercises.